hackclub/athena-award/README.md

 # Athena Awards
-A Hack Club project gamifying the experience of learning to code through the [Days of Service Initiative](https://daysofservice.hackclub.com).
+A Hack Club project gamifying the experience of learning to code through the [Athena Initiative](https://athena.hackclub.com).

 ## Basic Development